Pesonet1/qgis_plugin_base/README.md

 print(QSqlDatabase.isDriverAvailable('QPSQL))
 ```

-If it is not install by running following command
+If it is not installed.
+Install it by running following command

 `$ sudo apt install libqt5sql5-psql`